See our helpful tips to learn more about the Tidio Email Marketing tool.

 - How to build a banner

-- What is Image Rollover Effect & how to use it
+- What the Image Rollover Effect is, and how to use it

 - How to add Social Media icons in your emails